 Europa’s New York office is directed by Editor-in-chief Michael Reynolds.

-In North America, we are distributed by Penguin Random House and Penguin Random House Canada.
+In North America, we are distributed by Publishers Group West and Publishers Group Canada.

-In the U.K. and Ireland, we are distributed by Turnaround Publisher Services.
+In the U.K. and Ireland, Europa is distributed by the Independent Alliance.

 Notable successes at Europa include: Muriel Barbery’s The Elegance of the Hedgehog (translated by Alison Anderson), which spent almost a year on the New York Times Bestseller list and the IndieBound bestseller list; Jane Gardam’s Old Filth, named a notable book of the year by the New York Times; Elena Ferrante's Neapolitan novels, including My Brilliant Friend, a New York Times bestseller; and, Alina Bronsky’s The Hottest Dishes of the Tartar Cuisine (translated by Tim Mohr), a Publishers Weekly, Wall Street Journal and San Francisco Chronicle favorite read of the year in 2011.

 Europa Editions publishes about thirty-five titles a year.
 In its first ten years, the company has published books by authors from twenty-six different countries, making it one of the leading US publishers of international fiction.
 In a 2013 interview in the Italian industry periodical Leggere:tutti, founder Sandro Ferri said the company was “born with the intention to create bridges between cultures.”
-Among authors published by Europa, Europa counts two ABA IndieBound bestsellers, four New York Times bestsellers, three Booker Prize-shortlisted novels, five New York Times Editors' Picks, two New York Times Notable Books of the Year, two Goncourt Prize winners, one German Book Prize winner, and two winners of The Strega Prize for Fiction.
+Among authors published by Europa, Europa counts two ABA IndieBound bestsellers, four New York Times bestsellers, six Booker Prize-shortlisted novels and two winners, five New York Times Editors' Picks, two New York Times Notable Books of the Year, five Goncourt Prize winners, one German Book Prize winner, and two winners of The Strega Prize for Fiction.

 Tonga books was an innovative editorial enterprise undertaken by Europa Editions in collaboration with American author Alice Sebold, who acquired and edited four works of fiction published by Europa under the series name, Tonga Books.
 The first publication from Tonga Books gave Europa its second New York Times bestseller, Alexander Maksik’s You Deserve Nothing.